 Alice is an open source bot, one that anyone can download and modify or contribute to.
-So Alice heavily improved on Eliza to allow for more responses that are better tailored to the text you are supplying it with.
+It heavily improved on Eliza, allowing for tailored responses to the text it was supplied with.

 This allows Alice to impersonate a person in general, rather than a therapist specifically, as the case with its predecessor.

-Unfortunately, even Alice was unable to pass the Turing test, as even the casual user could often expose its mechanistic aspects in short conversations.
-The problem here was that the shortcomings were now becoming more obvious – without open-ended statements and questions, the lack of a response that matches the user’s input posed a problem for the developers.
+Unfortunately, even Alice didn’t pass the Turing test, as even casual users could expose its mechanistic aspects in short conversations.
+The problem was that the shortcomings were now becoming more obvious.
+Without open-ended statements and questions, the lack of a response matched to the user’s input posed a problem for developers.